 Knowledge of the correct procedures to follow can make all the difference with regards helping your child.
 Please take time to read our guidance.

 All schools have a legal responsibility to maintain standards of behaviour and discipline as part of the OFSTED framework of inspection.
+The DfE publish statutory guidance for schools and academies, this includes specific guidance on tackling bullying, safeguarding and the Equality Act.

 Your child's school should have a clear and well publicised policy on Anti-bullying stating that bullying is unacceptable in any form.
-Ultimately your school headteacher is responsible for putting in place strategies to tackle bullying, maintain acceptable standards of discipline and behaviour and to promote respect for all.
+Ultimately your school head teacher is responsible for putting in place strategies to tackle bullying, maintain acceptable standards of discipline and behaviour and to promote respect for all.
 In addition your school governors are responsible for whole school discipline, the ethos of the school and its values and for putting in place an effective complaints procedure.

 While these structures are in place please remember that bullying may unfortunately still occur.
 It is normal to feel angry and worried for your child's safety and frustrated by a difficult situation.
 However the fact that your child has been able to talk to you about being bullied and to ask for help is a victory for you.
 Many children feel unable to talk about it and many keep this problem to themselves.
 Your child has been very brave in speaking out and has taken a big and frightening step towards resolving what will be a very traumatic situation.